kevinash/kevinash.github.io/README.md

 ## Book a session with Kevin

-Book a session with Kevin: [https://chataranga.com/calendar/book/kevin.ashley](https://chataranga.com/calendar/book/kevin.ashley)
+Book a session with Kevin: [Book Now!](https://chataranga.com/calendar/book/kevin.ashley)

 ### Corporate — AI Consulting for Real Results